jarednm1/TacoBellAutomation/README.md

 Outlined below are the required installations to make the magic happen:
 ## The Script
 First, you need to download the entirety of this repository to your machine.
 This can be down easily by downloading a ZIP of it via the green "Code" button on GitHub.
-Then Extract the contents to whereever you wish to storethe files on your machine.
+Extract the contents to wherever you wish to the files on your machine.

 ## Python
 Installing Python on your machine is very simple.
 Simply install it here: https://www.python.org/downloads/